 If you have an LLC then it’s important to draft this document at the time of business formation.
 It’s not a legal requirement in most states, for an LLC to have an official agreement on file, but it is recommended by many legal experts so that your business operations are protected for your needs.

 It’s also important for some companies to have procedures in place to borrow money in the future and to establish what happens if one of the members of the LLC gets a divorce.

 If you have never drafted business organizational documents, you may want to partner with an experienced company that operates in your state, or a local attorney, to make sure your agreement best fits your needs.

-The operating agreement should contain information about your company and its members.
-The agreement should include all the information that you find needs to be spelled out in how the various LLC members and manager(s) work and interact together.
-There might also be some specific laws in your state that you’d like to moderate for your business by including different rules in your operating agreement.
-Some of the most common terms included in operating agreements are discussed below.
+Information about your company and its members should be included.
+All the information needs to be spelled out in how the various LLC members and manager(s) work and interact together.
+There might also be some specific laws in your state that you’d like to moderate for your business by including specific rules.
+Some of the most common terms used to form these documents are discussed below.